 Members and professionals work together through IFLA's 44 Sections and 13 Special Interest Groups to further the development of the profession.
-Sections specialise in a particular type of library and information service, or an aspect of library and information science, or in a geographical region.
+Sections specialise in a particular type of library and information service, an aspect of library and information science, or in a geographical region.
 Sections cover topics ranging from academic libraries to association management.
-Special Interest Groups enable discussions of professional issues that cut across library sectors, such as, Big Data, and national information policy.
+Special Interest Groups enable discussions of professional issues that cut across library sectors, such as big data or library history.